Skip to content

 DANGER

 Javascript is a weakly typed language, and so highly prone to errors.
-It is greatly recommanded to use Typescript instead, to take full advantage of types linting.
+It is greatly recommended to use Typescript instead, to take full advantage of types linting.

 Typescript only supercharges Javascript syntax with optional type definition.